joekarma/cl-plus/README.markdown

 Libraries in current `:use` are as follows:

-  1. Alexandria
+  1. conduit-packages
-  2. Iterate
+  2. alexandria
+  3. iterate
-  3. CL-PPCRE
+  4. CL-PPCRE

 `:use` cl+ in order to type this: